As editor Mary points out, there are ties that bind, but there are also binds that tie. Our core issues are binds that tie us in knots.

 In working through each of these core issues with the help of a competent friend, I saw both the issue and the flip side.

 Apparently I took on eons ago the core issue I call “unforgiveable.”
-I walk around with a residual feeling playing at a low level that I am somehow unforgiveable.
+I walk around with a residual feeling playing at a low level that I am somehow unforgiveable, and therefore unloveble, etc., etc.

-I have no recollection of anything that I’ve done in this lifetime that would give rise to it and I have “sourced” it for some time now, without success.
+I have no recollection of anything that I’ve done in this lifetime that would give rise to it and I have tried to “source” it for some time now, without success.

-I’ve been told that this is an issue I took on in the distant past to source for the collective.
+The reason I can’t source it, apparently, is that this is an issue I took on in the distant past to handle for the collective.

 But nonetheless the development of generosity on the flip side of or out of response to this vague, low-level feeling of guilt and shame that comes with feeling unforgivable is a blessing.